-The second phase of the diet, the reintroduction phase, was less studied both in children and adult population[54], generally less than 6 wk period.
-In order to increase the evidences, based on this second phase, blind, randomized, longer-term and interventional studies must be designed[53].
-In only one study[55], published as an abstract, the second phase of the low-FODMAP diet was designed as a gradually reintroduction of foods during a 6 to 18 mo period.
-A follow-up questionnaire was applied to 100 patients, regarding their gastrointestinal symptoms (abdominal pain, bloating, flatulence, borborygmi, urgency, sensation of incomplete evacuation and lethargy) and the authors concluded that 62% of the patients had satisfactory relief on the diet.
+The second phase of the diet, the reintroduction phase, was less studied both in the child and adult population[54], generally less than a 6 wk period.
+In order to increase the dataset based on this second phase, blind, randomized, longer-term and interventional studies must be designed[53].
+In only one study[55] published as an abstract, the second phase of the low-FODMAP diet was designed as a gradual reintroduction of food during a 6-18 mo period.
+A follow-up questionnaire was applied to 100 patients regarding their gastrointestinal symptoms (abdominal pain, bloating, flatulence, borborygmi, urgency, sensation of incomplete evacuation and lethargy), and the authors concluded that 62% of patients had satisfactory relief on the diet.
 Further on, 44/62 patients continued to have satisfactory relief at 1 year following the reintroduction phase, with 42 patients still avoided high-FODMAP foods at least 50% of the time.

-Adults with IBS (especially women) often identify food components as triggers of their gastrointestinal symptoms, especially dairy products, fried and fatty foods, foods rich in biogenic amines (wine, beer, cheese, salami) and histamine releasing products (milk, pork, wine, beer), thus lowering their quality of life[56-60].
-A cross-sectional study was performed as a questionnaire and prospective dairy data collected from 2008-2014 by Chumpitazi et al[61], regarding the relationship between the self-perceived food intolerance and the severity of the IBS symptoms; 154 children meeting the Rome III criteria for pediatric IBS and 32 healthy controls (HS), aged 7-18 years, were recruited.
-They concluded that more children with IBS vs HS (143/154, 92.9% vs 20/32, 62.5%), identified at least one self-perceived food intolerance, avoided more foods, but these self-perceived intolerances were poorly associated to abdominal pain frequency or the degree, somatization, anxiety, functional disability and decreased quality of life[61].
+Adults with IBS (especially women) often identify food components as triggers of their gastrointestinal symptoms, especially dairy products, fried and fatty foods, foods rich in biogenic amines (wine, beer, cheese, salami) and histamine-releasing products (milk, pork, wine, beer), thus lowering their quality of life[56-60].
+A cross-sectional study was performed as a questionnaire and prospective dairy data collected from 2008-2014 by Chumpitazi et al[61], regarding the relationship between self-perceived food intolerance and the severity of IBS symptoms; in total, 154 children meeting the Rome III criteria for pediatric IBS and 32 healthy controls (HS), aged 7-18 years, were recruited.
+They concluded that more children with IBS versus HS (143/154, 92.9% vs 20/32, 62.5%) identified at least one self-perceived food intolerance and avoided more foods, but these self-perceived intolerances were poorly associated with abdominal pain frequency or the degree, somatization, anxiety, functional disability and decreased quality of life[61].

-Twelve papers (6 cohort studies and 6 randomized controlled trials) were included in a recent meta-analysis[62], regarding the effects of the FODMAP diet on IBS patients, the differences between low-FODMAP diet and traditional IBS diet, and high-FODMAP diet versus a low-FODMAP diet.
-The authors concluded that patients on a low-FODMAP diet had statistically significant fewer episodes of abdominal pain, bloating and stool emission.
+Twelve papers (six cohort studies and six randomized controlled trials) were included in a recent meta-analysis[62] regarding the effects of the FODMAP diet on IBS patients, the differences between low-FODMAP diet and traditional IBS diet, and high-FODMAP diet versus low-FODMAP diet.
+The authors concluded that patients on a low-FODMAP diet had a statistically significant lower number of episodes of abdominal pain, bloating and stool emission.

-Disscusion
+DiscusSion

-Despite the intense research of the low-FODMAP diet and its mechanisms of action in patients diagnosed with IBS, especially in children population, many questions still need an answer, especially regarding the diet’s implementation in the clinical setting[49].
+Despite intense research on low-FODMAP diet and its mechanisms of action in patients diagnosed with IBS, especially in the child population, many questions still need to be answered, especially regarding the diet’s implementation in the clinical setting[49].

-The national guidelines recommend the diet to be supervised by a specialized dietician[38], recommendation related especially to the presence of a large number of educational materials on the internet, which are often incorrect or incomplete[63].
-The newest trends are to use nutrition and health related applications for smartphones, the Monash University Low FODMAP diet software application being the second highest one recommended by dietitians or self-initiated by the patients[64].
-Even if the software applications are easy to use and user friendly, they should be only considered as a helpful tool for following the dieticians’ recommendations and care, not a replacement of the health professional visits[65].
+The national guidelines recommend the diet be supervised by a specialized dietician[38], a recommendation related especially to the presence of a large number of educational materials on the internet, which are often incorrect or incomplete[63].
+The newest trends are to use nutrition and health-related applications for smartphones, the Monash University Low FODMAP diet software application being the second highest one recommended by dietitians or self-initiated by patients[64].
+Even if the software applications are easy to use and user-friendly, they should only be considered as a helpful tool for following the dieticians’ recommendations and care, but are not a replacement for health professional visits[65].

 IBS is a lifelong condition that decreases children’s quality of life and increases school absence[66], but Chumpitazi et al[52] concludes that a low-FODMAP is efficient for symptoms control in children (Table 2).